Skip Ribbon Commands

 About the Student Advisory Committee (SAC)

-Student representation on the committee is comprised of at least one, but no more than three, members from each of the following:
+Student representation on the Committee is comprised of at least one, but no more than three, members from each of the following New Jersey collegiate institutional sectors:

 • Independent Colleges/Universities